Comment on "Rotating Spin and Giant Splitting: Unoccupied Surface Electronic Structure of Tl/Si(111)"

 \section{Abstract}

-The Letter \cite{stolwijk2013rotating} studies the unoccupied states of Tl/Si(111) by spin-resolved inverse photoemission (IPES) using a rotatable electron source \cite{stolwijk2014rotatable}.
-Authors claim that the spin polarization rotates from an in-plane Rashba polarization at $\overline{\Gamma}$ to the surface normal at $\overline{K} (\overline{K'})$ valleys.
-This Comment first indicates that the in-plane polarization does not vanish at the valleys despite the claims and the data representation.
-Second, it highlights that the out-of-plane polarization cannot be straightforwardly measured.
-Hypothesis and/or unspecified data treatment are needed to experimentally conclude on the polarization rotation and the completely out-of-plane spin-polarized valleys.
+Rashba effect in 2D systems is extensively studied nowadays due to spintronics applications.
+The Letter \cite{stolwijk2013rotating} studies the fundamentals of spin-orbit interaction in 2D systems.
+Experimental evidence is claimed for the rotation of the spin polarization vector in Tl/Si from an in-plane Rashba polarization at $\overline{\Gamma}$ to the surface normal at $\overline{K} (\overline{K'})$ valleys.
+These results are possible thanks to the single setup that could measure spin-resolved inverse photoemission (IPES) with in- and out-of-plane sensitivity.
+This Comment clarifies that (i) when considering the full data set in the Letter, the in-plane polarization does not vanish at the valleys, (ii) the Letter does not explain that the out-of-plane data are not real measurements, in the sense that they are derived by considering the fulfillment of a theoretical symmetry or from an unspecified data treatment.

-The Letter claims an in-plane polarization vanishing around $\overline{K}$ and "completely out-of-plane spin-polarized valleys in the vicinity of the Fermi level".
-These claims seem to be supported by the absence of experimental points near the $\overline{K}$ valley in Fig. 3a of Ref. \onlinecite{stolwijk2013rotating}.
-This is at odds with the spectra around $\overline{K}$ ($60^{\circ} \le \theta \le 70^{\circ}$) showing differences in spin up/down (Fig. 2a of Ref.\onlinecite{stolwijk2013rotating}, from wich Fig. 3a is extracted), i.e. a non-vanishing in-plane polarization.
-More importantly, these points with non-vanishing in-plane polarization are absent in Fig. 3a, so Fig. 3a suggests that the in-plane component vanishes at $\overline{K}$.
-Note that both panels in Fig. 2 have the same angular range (0 to 70$^{\circ}$) and when $\theta$ is converted to $k$, the same wavevector range should be found in Fig. 3 panels.
+The Letter claims in-plane polarization vanishing around $\overline{K}$ and "completely out-of-plane spin-polarized valleys in the vicinity of the Fermi level".
+These claims are supported by the absence of points near the $\overline{K}$ valley in Fig. 3a of Ref. \onlinecite{stolwijk2013rotating}.
+This is at odds with the spectra around $\overline{K}$ ($55^{\circ} \le \theta \le 70^{\circ}$) showing differences in spin up/down (Fig. 2a of Ref.\onlinecite{stolwijk2013rotating}, from which Fig. 3a is extracted), i.e. a non-vanishing in-plane polarization.
+The difference in intensity and in energy for spectral features in spin up/down spectra is more visible in Fig. \ref{fig:C1}a, which just magnifies the spectra in the Letter.
+More importantly, the points associated with the spectral features showing the non-vanishing in-plane polarization are absent in Fig. 3a in Ref. \onlinecite{stolwijk2013rotating}, suggesting that the in-plane component vanishes at $\overline{K}$.
+Note that both panels in Fig. 2 in Ref. \onlinecite{stolwijk2013rotating} have the same angular range (0 to 70$^{\circ}$) and when $\theta$ is converted to $k$, the same wavevector range should be found in Fig. 3 panels.
 However $k^{max}_{\bot}<1.2$ \AA$^{-1}$ (Fig. 3b) while $k^{max}_{||}<1.1$ \AA$^{-1}$ (Fig. 3a), i.e. before $\overline{K}$.
+Fig. \ref{fig:C1}b here displays the in-plane dispersion when the full data set is considered (to be compared to Fig. 3a in the Letter), making explicit the in-plane component at $\overline{K}$.
+Some of these points have negligible spin splitting, other no. None of these is presented in the Letter, that displays experimental points with negligible spin splitting, away from $\overline{K}$.